1. Output information

 Accuracy and reliability

-Joe Grice's article, National accounting for infrastructure, discussed the potential of UK National Accounts and other data sources for measuring infrastructure assets.
-While noting that there is no internationally agreed definition of "infrastructure", Grice explained that National Accounts information "can be used to construct time series estimates for the infrastructure on a commonsense view of its coverage" to create both stock and flow measures of infrastructure.
+Given the lack of a formal definition for infrastructure in international manuals, the UK's ONS follows a data-driven, functional definition.
+Grice (2016) highlighted the potential of UK National Accounts and other data sources in measuring infrastructure assets.
+Whilst noting that there appears to be no internationally agreed definition of '*infrastructure*', Grice (2016), explained that National Accounts information *"can be used to construct time series estimates for the infrastructure on a commonsense view of its coverage" *to create both stock and flow measures of infrastructure.

 For infrastructure to be acknowledged in the National Accounts (NA) and therefore reported internationally within a harmonised framework, it will have to be in a formal international statistics manual.
 This is not expected within the next System of National Accounts (SNA2025); however, we will continue to monitor international best practice on defining infrastructure and will revisit our methods accordingly.